bytabit/fiat-trader/README.md

 Use classpath of module: fiat-trader
 ```

-### Run Event Servers with Gradle From Command Line using Custom Config
+### Run Event Server with Gradle From Command Line using Custom Config

 1. From the project directory run command: